skrub-data/skrub/doc/index.rst

     <div class="flex-content">
     <span class="container-title">Automatic features from heterogeneous dataframes</span>

-:class:`TableVectorizer`: a transformer **automatically turning a pandas dataframe into a numpy array** for machine learning -- a default encoding pipeline you can tweak.
+:class:`TableVectorizer`: a transformer to **easily turn a pandas dataframe into a numpy array** suitable for machine learning -- a default encoding pipeline you can tweak.

 .. rst-class:: centered